adspect/adspect/vla.md

 # VLA™

-VLA™ stands for "Virtual Learning Appliance."
+VLA™ stands for Virtual Learning Appliance.
 It is the trademark of our machine learning technology that powers the most advanced filtering capabilities of Adspect.
 In simple terms, it is a self-adapting mathematical machine that observes incoming traffic and finds suspicious recurring patterns in its fingerprints (thousands of features in every fingerprint) that indicate moderators, fraud, and other